wesen/WriteHERE/ttmp/2025-04-26/02-go-ws-server-architecture-prd.md

 ## 4. Data Flow (Event Processing with Watermill)

 1.  **Agent:** An event occurs in the external agent process.
-2.  **Event Bus (Python):** The Python `EventBus` publishes the event (as JSON) to the configured Redis stream (`agent_events`).
+2.  **Event Bus (Python):** The Python `EventBus` publishes the **entire event object serialized as a JSON string** under the key **`json_payload`** within the Redis stream message.
 3.  **Watermill Router (Go):**
     - The Redis Stream PubSub subscribes to the stream and receives new messages.
+    - **A custom Watermill unmarshaller** reads the `json_payload` field from the Redis message, extracts the JSON string, and constructs a Watermill message with this string as its payload.
     - The message router delivers the message to all registered handlers in parallel.
 4.  **Handler Execution:**
-    - **Database Handler:** Decodes the message, persists event to SQLite, and acknowledges the message.
+    - **Database Handler:** Decodes the JSON payload (which represents the full event), persists the event to SQLite, and acknowledges the message.
-    - **State Update Handler:** Decodes the message, updates in-memory state managers, and acknowledges the message.
+    - **State Update Handler:** Decodes the JSON payload, updates in-memory state managers based on the event type/data, and acknowledges the message.
-    - **WebSocket Broadcast Handler:** Gets the raw payload, sends it to the WebSocket hub for broadcasting, and acknowledges the message.
+    - **WebSocket Broadcast Handler:** Gets the raw JSON payload, sends it to the WebSocket hub for broadcasting, and acknowledges the message.
-5.  **WebSocket Hub:** Takes the raw JSON from the broadcast handler and sends it to all connected clients.
+5.  **WebSocket Hub:** Takes the raw JSON string from the broadcast handler and sends it to all connected clients.
-6.  **UI:** The React UI receives the JSON string, parses it, and updates its Redux store.
+6.  **UI:** The React UI receives the event JSON string, parses it, and updates its Redux store.

 The key advantage is that each handler operates independently on the same original message, with its own acknowledgement control, eliminating the need for custom fan-out channels.